davewalker5/FlightRecorder/README.md

   - Aircraft registration number
   - Airline
   - Route, defined by the point of embarkation and the destination
+- Append to the database by importing records from CSV
+- Export the database to CSV

 Each sighting consists of the following data: